IBS574/metagenome_assignment/metagenomic_exercise.md

      git clone https://github.com/IBS574/metagenome_assignment.git
      cd metagenome_assignment

 Make an assessment of the quality of the FASTQ data.
 If you are familiar with the [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool, this can be used.
+To find out about how to run this program, use:

+	fastqc -h

+You will have to create a directory in your analysis folder for each file and then specify this directory using the ```-o``` option in ```fastqc```

 Another way is to use the ```SR-qualplot.R``` file in your github directory.
 (Note - this may require that you install the Bioconductor *ShortRead* package.

 	library(BiocInstaller)
 	biocLite("ShortRead")